bachelor-2014/report/v2/human_interaction.md

 together and amount to a pleasant user experience on different devices without imposing dependencies on the client.
-Furthermore, much of the underlying technologies opens up to a more heterogeneous approach to client-server communication.
-There really is not much in the way of constructing a 3rd party client.
+Furthermore, much of the underlying technologies opens up to a more heterogeneous approach to client-server communication, making it easy to extend the EvoBot experience with new or improved client software.

 ##Summary

 EvoBot is not much good if no one can access and control it.
-With Splotbot this interaction is achieved through a small set of Python scripts capable of generating and sending G-Code to the Arduino unit on Splotbot.
+With Splotbot this interaction is achieved through a small set of Python scripts.
 This solution does however impose a lot of requirements on the user as well as introduce a whole library, including boilerplate code, for the user to grok before being able to run even the simplest of experiments.
-The EvoBot provides a similar form of interaction with its Rucola domain specific language, which gives a more intuitive experience for the user.
-The main drawback for Rucola, however, is that it is less easily extended with new functionality and use cases.
+The EvoBot provides a similar form of interaction with its Rucola domain specific language, which aims to give a more focus experience for the user.

 For EvoBot we developed a web based user interface consisting of a front end client and a REST and web socket based web service which serves the front end